shivangg/GraspLearn/README.md

 The faster the robotic gripper moves towards the prop, the more the rewards will be.
 This is because the value of the `delta` will be higher.
 Thus, this reward function incentivizes the fast robot gripper and prop collision.

+### Rewards for the terminal states

+For the task 1, there were 2 terminal states:

+1. Ground contact: The episode was terminated when the gripper touched the ground(_or was within 0.05 meters from the ground_).
+This was a case of dangerous outcome as the collision with ground will lead to wear and tear of the arm.
+This was given a penalty of `REWARD_LOSS = -0.10`.
+2. Collision with prop: The episode terminated when any part of the arm touched the goal prop.
+This was an intended outcome and was, thus, given a reward of `REWARD_WIN = 0.20`.

+For the task 2, there were 3 terminal states:

+1. **Ground contact:** Similar to the previous case, this was given a penalty of `REWARD_LOSS = -0.10`.
+2. **Non-gripper collision with prop:** When a non-gripper part of the arm collides with the goal prop, the agent is partly reaching the near the goal.
+Thus, this was given a reward of `REWARD_WIN/2 = 0.10`.
+3. **Gripper Prop collision:** When the gripper touches the goal prop, this was exact intended action and the agent was rewarded with `REWARD_WIN = 0.20`.

+Also, if any episode reached 100 frames, it was terminated with a penalty of `REWARD_LOSS = -0.10`.

+### Type of Robot Joint Control Used

+Both velocity as well as the position control was experimented with.
+Position control performed well for both the task whereas the velocity control did not work well with the second task as it required more precise positioning of the gripper near the prop.

+The advantage of the velocity control was that the arm had less chances of getting stuck at any one position because some **non-zero constant output** would almost always be given by the agent whereas in the case of position control, some **non-zero constant output** would mean that the arm will stay stuck in a particular position.

+Joint position control was a good compromise because this was a direct way of controlling the arm. **The important point to note was that the agent was rewarded not on its current distance from the goal but on the difference of successive distances from the goal(_deltas_).** This reduced the chances of the robotic arm getting stuck because that would make the `reward -> 0` (smoothly) and agent always trying to maximize cumulative rewards would not get stuck in a single position.

+The joint position control was used which performed well for both the tasks of the project.

 # Hyperparameters

 The `INPUT_WIDTH` and `INPUT_HEIGHT` was kept equal to the size of the input image, i.e., `64 x 64`.

 `Adam` was tried with various parameters but `RMSprop` turned out to be better and was used to achieve the required accuracy for both the tasks.

-Learning rate was set high enough to learn fast enough to reduce the number of runs required to achieve the required accuracy.
-With higher rates, the accuracy was not reached and with lower rates, the number of runs needed increased by order of hundreds.
+Learning rate was set high enough to learn fast enough to reduce the number of episodes required to achieve the required accuracy.
+With higher rates, the accuracy was not reached and with lower rates, the number of episodes needed increased by order of hundreds.

-The degree of randomness though was set to `true`, was done with a low `EPS_END` of `0.005` to prevent the agent the agent from trying random trajectories every so often, taking more time and runs to reach required accuracy.
+The degree of randomness though was set to `true`, was done with a low `EPS_END` of `0.005` to prevent the agent the agent from trying random trajectories every so often, taking more time and episodes to reach required accuracy.

 Larger batch size leads to convergence to narrow goal cases.
 This means that the agent will work only for cases in which the prop is in the narrow neighborhood of the prop training region.
 The agent will fail to generalize for the wide range of goal positions that it may encounter.
 Thus, a smaller batch size was used to generalize for various distance goal instances.

 The LSTM size was chosen depending upon the length of sequence that will need to be learnt.
-Episodes terminated at 100 runs but the agent was able to come to a conclusive result(ground or prop collision) by the 30 - 40 episode.
+Episodes terminated at 100 episode frames but the agent was able to come to a conclusive result(ground or prop collision) by the 30 - 40 episode frames.
 Also, making size a multiple of 32 may actually speed up the training by a small amount.
 Thus, a value of 64 was used for this task.